Gulielma Penn: Early life

-Her first name was a Latinized version of her parents' first names, and her middle name, 'Posthuma', indicated that she was born after her father's death (and although it appeared on her father's gravestone, she did not use this name in her adult life).
+Her first two names were Latinized versions of her parents' first names, and her third name, 'Posthuma', indicated that she was born after her father's death (and although it appeared on her father's gravestone, she did not use this name in her adult life).
 Her father's widow, Lady Mary, lived in London with Gulielma and Madam Springett, her mother-in-law.
 Lady Mary had been drawn to Protestantism during her earlier life, and had therefore refused to have Maria baptized.

-At some point after Sir William's death, Lady Mary met Isaac Penington, a fellow Protestant who had also studied at St Catherine Hall, Cambridge.
+At some point after Sir William's death, Lady Mary met Isaac Penington, a fellow Protestant who had also studied at Katharine Hall, Cambridge.
 On 13 May 1654, when Gulielma was ten, they married.
 Isaac's father was a wealthy Puritan fishmonger who had become Sheriff of London, Member of Parliament for the City of London and then Lord Mayor of London.
 He gave them a property as a wedding present, The Grange in Chalfont St Peter.
 However, initially they lived near Reading in Datchet, and later Caversham.
 They were impressed by a chance encounter with a Quaker, Thomas Curtis, both became convinced Quakers, and by 1656 Isaac had attended a Quaker meeting in Reading and soon became a pillar of the Quaker community.

 On Whit Sunday in 1658 they heard the prominent Quaker George Fox preach at the country house of John Crook, a Justice of the Peace who became a Quaker, near Ridgmont in Bedfordshire.
 The same year the couple finally moved into The Grange, where they held their own Quaker meetings for worship.
 After this, locals started objecting to their presence as dissenters, abusing them, both verbally and physically, so that eventually they had to leave the Grange.
-Isaac was imprisoned a total of six times and had property impropriated (i.e. taken as a penalty or for non-payment of tithes).
+Isaac was imprisoned six times and had property impropriated (i.e. taken as a penalty or for non-payment of tithes).

 By the time she had reached the age of 18, Gulielma was attractive, intelligent and calm.
 In 1663, an old family friend, Thomas Ellwood, joined the household after having completed a prison sentence because of his Quaker beliefs.
 He remained there as the children's tutor until 1669, during which time he recorded in his journal that he had feelings for Gulielma.
 These were not reciprocated and he became betrothed to another friend, Mary Ellis.
 However, before they married, Mary Penington asked Ellwood to accompany Gulielma to her uncle's estate in Ringmer, Sussex, to help her attend to matters relating to property she had inherited from her father.
 Thomas and Mary married later that year.
 By now, the Peningtons were living at Bury Farm near Amersham.